risevest/octonet/README.md

 Octonet is an internal library (Rise) that provides utility functions for building microservices such as:

 - Interservice communication (via REST)
-- Subscribing to events from [Manator API](https://github.com/risevest/manator-api)
+- Subscribing to events from RabbitMQ queues.
 - Authentication

 ## Getting Started